The road to present day inquiry-based learning

 At the university level, IBL is also known as the Modified Moore Method (MMM), named after professor R. L. Moore of the University of Texas.
 In the majority of undergraduate mathematics classrooms across the nation, “doing mathematics means following the rules laid down by the teacher; knowing mathematics means remembering and applying the correct rules when the teacher asks a question; and mathematical truth is determined when the answer is ratified by the teacher” (Lampert, 1988, p.437).
 Moore aimed to challenge students’ assumptions about what it is to do, know, and understand mathematics.
 Beginning in the 1920’s, and continuing for half a century, Moore taught collegiate mathematics through inquiry, challenging his students to think like mathematicians.
 Moore believed: “That student is taught the best who is told the least” (Parker, 2005, p.vii).
 Through a sequence of carefully crafted problems and theorems, Moore would have students pose conjectures, construct their own proofs, justify their reasoning to their peers at the board, and assess the validity of proposed solutions and proofs.
 Textbooks were generally not used.
 Lectures were kept to a minimum.
 Collaboration between classmates was strictly prohibited.
 For a biography of R. L. Moore, and an account of the origin and impact of the Moore Method, see Zitarelli (2004) and Whyburn (1970).
 For more information on R. L. Moore, also see http://legacyrlmoore.org.

 The Modified Moore Method is a less strict version of Moore’s approach to the teaching and learning of mathematics.
 For instance, MMM courses may make use of an IBL inspired textbook.
 Varying degrees of importance can be placed on formal examinations.
 Student collaboration is sometimes encouraged, with solutions to problems shared during small-group and/or whole-group discussions.
-For descriptions of different modifications and their rationale, see Chalice (1995), Mahavier (1999), and Padraig & McLoughlin, (2008).
+For descriptions of different modifications and their rationale, see Chalice (1995), Mahavier (1999), Padraig & McLoughlin, (2008), and Yoshinobu & Jones, 2012).
 For some examples of IBL textbooks, see Burger & Starbird (2005), Hale (2003), Schumacher (1995) and Starbird, Marshall & Odell (2007).
 For refereed, IBL classroom tested course notes for university level mathematics classes, visit the website for the Journal of Inquiry-Based Learning in Mathematics (www.jiblm.org).

 Students are thus engaged in the creation of mathematics, allowing them to see mathematics as a part of human activity, not apart from it.
 MMM courses are in direct contrast to the traditional lecture-based approach to the teaching of mathematics.
 Reporting on his use of MMM, Chalice (1995) stated: